Enhancement Tools¶

 Cubic: the pixels which have a distance of 3 or less from the pixel block are used to calculate a bi-cubic surface (2-dim), or a group of cubic curves (1-dim), which is then used to assign interpolated colors to the pixels in the block.

-The Local Contrast tool render pseudo-HDR image.
+The digiKam Local Contrast tool renders pseudo-HDR images.

-There are multiple ways to render HDR image to improve photos containing under or overexposed areas.
-With camera devices, usual tools let you merge multiple shots with different exposures into one perfectly exposed photo.
-This work nicely but require some limitation, as for example the necessity to shot static subjects.
-But what if you have just in case of single image, or with dynamic subjects?
-You might want to give a try to the Local Contrast feature.
-It uses a Low Dynamic Range Tonemapping which is designed to improve the dynamic range of the photo by reducing its global contrast and increasing the local contrast.
-It does so by generating a desaturated and blurred version of the photo.
-It then combines the RGB channels of the original photo with the desaturated blurred image using either the Linear or Power function.
+The Local Contrast tool uses a Low Dynamic Range Tonemapping to improve the dynamic range of a photo by reducing its global contrast and increasing its local contrast.
+It does so by first generating a desaturated and blurred version of the photo.
+It then combines the RGB channels of the original photo with the desaturated blurred image using either a linear or power function.
 Sounds complicated?
-Don’t worry, the Local Contrast tool is rather straightforward to use, so you don’t have to understand all its intricacies in order to achieve pleasing results.
+Don’t worry, the Local Contrast tool is rather straightforward to use, so you don’t have to understand all of its intricacies in order to achieve pleasing results.

 .
 The tool lets you apply up to four tonemapping operations called stages.
 Each Stage offers two parameters for you to tweak: Power and Blur.
 The former allows you to specify the desaturation level, while the latter lets you adjust the affected areas on the photo.
 To preview the result, hit the Try button.
-Once you are satisfied with the result, press OK to apply the process to the photo.While the Local Contrast tool may sound like an easy way to fix photos, you should use it with care: sometimes it can do more damage than good, producing unnaturally looking photos.
+Once you are satisfied with the result, press OK to apply the process to the photo.While the Local Contrast tool may sound like an easy way to fix photos, you should use it with care: sometimes it can do more damage than good, producing unnatural looking photos.

 Noise Reduction¶

 This tool provides selectable image filters to remove specks or other artifacts caused by junk such as dust or hair on the lens.
-It also can be used to remove Sensor Noise from the camera that maybe caused by high ISO settings, as well as the so-called Moiré Patterns on scanned images from books or magazines.
+It also can be used to remove sensor noise from the camera that may be caused by high ISO settings, as well as the so-called Moiré Patterns on scanned images from books or magazines.

 Save As and Load: these buttons are used to do just that.
 Any Noise Reduction parameters that you have set can be saved to the filesystem and loaded later.